By Augie Jones, Relationship Manager

 While many investors imagine buying more expensive assets as they build their business, they sometimes forget where their expertise lies.
 Any time you invest in properties outside your core understanding, you are at greater risk of making a mistake and losing money.
 This applies to expanding to markets that you are unfamiliar with since the factors that alter each market are slightly different.

 Local government and real estate laws play a large role in residential real estate values, so you should have a feeling on the pulse of the community before investing.
-You are at your strongest negotiating position with assets you are comfortable with as you can better assess the risk-reward of the transaction.
+You are at your strongest negotiating position with assets that you are comfortable with as you can better assess the risk-reward of the transaction.

 Always Have Questions Prepared